-Only people who are actively subscribed to receive your emails are counted.
-Contacts marked as Not subscribed or Unconfirmed do not count toward your email limit.
+Only contacts who are actively subscribed to receive your emails count toward this limit.
+Contacts marked as Not subscribed or Unconfirmed are not counted.

-To start using Podia Email, you’ll need to choose an email plan that matches the number of active subscribers on your account.
+To start sending emails through Podia, you’ll need to have a subscriber tier that supports the number of active subscribers in your account.

 You can check all of our Podia Email plans on our pricing page.

 To upgrade your Podia Email plan, visit your Billing Page.
-From there, scroll until you find Podia Email, and click on "Manage" > "Upgrade plan".
+From there, click "Change plan" and select how many subscribers you want to include in your plan on the next page.

 Hitting the subscriber limit

-As your list of active subscribers grows, you may eventually reach the subscriber limit of your current email plan.
+As your list of active subscribers grows, you may eventually reach the subscriber limit of your current Podia plan.

 When you hit that limit, here’s what happens:

-Broadcasts and campaigns: You won’t be able to send broadcast emails or campaign emails until you upgrade your email plan.
+Broadcasts and campaigns: You won’t be able to send broadcast emails or campaign emails until you upgrade your email tier.

-Once your plan is upgraded (or once you reduce the number of active subscribers), email sending should be restored.
+Once your email tier is upgraded (or once you reduce the number of active subscribers), email sending will be restored.

 FAQs